line/armeria/site/src/sphinx/server-annotated-service.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Armeria provides a generic built-in request converter for Java objects which is activated by putting :api:`@RequestObject` annotation on the parameters which you want to convert.
+Armeria provides a generic built-in request converter for Java objects which is activated by putting :api:`@RequestBean` annotation on the parameters which you want to convert.

 .. code-block:: java

     public class MyAnnotatedService {
         @Post("/hello")
-        public HttpResponse hello(@RequestObject MyRequestObject myRequestObject) { ... }
+        public HttpResponse hello(@RequestBean MyRequestObject myRequestObject) { ... }
     }

 Besides the annotated service class, you also need to create ``MyRequestObject`` and put :api:`@Param` or